Dear MendMeShop,

 A bursa is a sac of synovial fluid, rich in protein and collagen, that lies between a tendon and a bone to help the tendon glide smoothly over the bone.
 There are 2 bursae that surround the Achilles tendon to protect it from friction.
 The retrocalcaneal bursa lies between the tendon and the back, or posterior surface, of the heel bone (calcaneus).
 This is a "true" bursa that is present from birth.
 It acts as a cushion between these two structures to protect the tendon from friction against the heel bone.

-Achilles Bursitis pain and inflammation can be treated naturally with ultrasonic therapy.
+Achilles Bursitis pain and inflammation can be treated naturally

 The larger subcutaneous calcaneal bursa lies overtop of the tendon at the lower part of the heel where the tendon joins to the heel bone.
 This bursa develops as you age, an "adventitious" bursa, to protect the tendon from friction at the back of the heel.